 This project will explore new formats in between the fictive and the documentary in order to understand how performing arts might contribute to societal change towards a more sustainable agenda.
 The aim is to artistically explore:

 1) How storytelling in between the fictive and the documentary, through and across media, could afford the development of new artistic methods for the theatre

 2) How these methods could allow for different modes of presentation, and

 3) How these modes could contribute to an arena to address political and societal challenges.

 Jörgen Dahlqvist is a playwright and director, as well as a video-, light, and sound designer.
-He is since 2021 a PhD Student in artistic research at Malmö Theatre Academy.
+He is since 2021 a PhD student in artistic research at Malmö Theatre Academy.
 He has been the artistic director of the performing arts collective Teater Weimar since 2003, but have the last years also worked at many theatre institutions in Sweden.
-He have written and directed around fifty performances and many have also been performed internationally.
+He has written and directed around fifty performances, many of which have been performed internationally.

 Photo: From the performance ‘Arrival Cities Hanoi’

 <<< Back to PhD students at IAC